 Well gather around Maesters of Custom PCs, Lords of Porn, Dukes of Virginity, Summoners of Cats, Trainers of the Right Hand, The Chassis Overclockers, Binary Master Races, Students of the Loan and Beaters of Skyrim.
-Tonight we dine with the spiciest ramen for entree, da bomb sauce for dessert, then –just then– discover the ultimate differences between Samsung 960 Evo, 960 Pro versus other siblings in their family line.
+Tonight we dine with the spiciest ramen for entree, da bomb sauce for dessert, and just then, we crack down the ultimate differences between Samsung 960 Evo, 960 Pro versus other siblings in their family line.
 Tomorrow we’ll lose weight like someone who ate the double tacos.

 1 – Recap